rust-lang/book/src/ch19-06-macros.md

 [“Declarative Macros with `macro_rules!` for General Metaprogramming”][decl] earlier.
 Function-like macros take a `TokenStream` parameter and their definition manipulates that `TokenStream` using Rust code as the other two types of procedural macros do.
-An example of a function-like macro is an `sql!` macro that might be called like so:
+An example of a function-like macro is a `sql!` macro that might be called like so:

 [decl]: #declarative-macros-with-macro_rules-for-general-metaprogramming